Historia Mundum

 • Several civil rights were adopted: freedom of assembly, freedom of association, freedom of education (parents could educate their children as they saw fit), religious freedom and the right to privacy of correspondence.

-The main characteristic of the 1848 reform in the Netherlands is that, unlike in other European countries, changes were brought about pacifically.
+The main characteristic of the 1848 reform in the Netherlands was that, unlike in other European countries, the changes were carried out peacefully.

-The Revolutions of 1848 were the last tide of revolutionary sentiment in Europe before the unification of Italy and the unification of Germany.
-They continued the tendency of the 1820s and 1830s, helping to depose monarchical regimes, introduce civil rights, and ensure the independence of several countries.
-Because of that, these revolutions must be considered a major step in consigning European absolutism to the dustbin of history.
+The Revolutions of 1848 were the last major wave of European revolutionary politics before the unification of Italy and the unification of Germany.
+They continued the pattern of the 1820s and 1830s, helping to weaken monarchical absolutism, widen the language of civil rights, and keep national unification on the European political agenda.
+Their defeat did not erase the problems they exposed: constitutions, citizenship, national unification, and social reform remained central European questions.

 Comments